kieran-s/jperezruiz-subnautica-mods/ScannerRoomBetterUpgrades/README.md

 Better upgrades for the Scanner Room:
 - More range, up to 1000m
 - Faster scans
+- Reduce power consumption
 - Configurable

 With the default configuration, with 2 range upgrades and 2 speed upgrades you will get the maximum range and speed for your Scanner Room.

+By default each power efficiency upgrade will reduce the power consumption by 20%.

 ## Acknowledgements